danehans/toolbox/README.md

 ### Uninstall Gloo Gateway

-The `uninstall-gloo-gateway.sh` script automates the removal of Gloo Gateway on the Kubernetes cluster of the current kubectl context.
+The `uninstall-gloo-gateway.sh` script automates the removal of Gloo Gateway on the Kubernetes cluster in the current kubectl context.

 #### Usage

 ```bash
 ./scripts/uninstall-gloo-gateway.sh
 ```

+## Istio

 ### Install Istio